Dalek One Shoulders - The Walk-In Dalek at Llangollen

 Whereabouts Unknown: - This Dalek was originally built in 1965 lacking the normal workings required for TV Daleks.
 When it was called up for screen use it was very much abused during recording The Chase.
 It became refurbished and swapped into the pool of TV props.

-This set of shoulders with its distinctive movie-mould gunboxes was used throughout the entire run of Doctor Who and included in the final "classic series" Dalek story featuring Sylvester McCoy - Remembrance of the Daleks, during which it was paired with the skirt of Goon v.
+This set of shoulders with its distinctive movie-mould gunboxes was used throughout the entire run of Doctor Who and included in the final “classic series” Dalek story featuring Sylvester McCoy – Remembrance of the Daleks, during which it was paired with the skirt of Goon ii.
 The complete prop came up for auction in 1991 where it fetched £6400.

-In May 2011 the complete Dalek made a surprise reappearance on TV as part of Channel 4's Four Rooms TV series.
-The show sees four sellers hoping to sell their 'gems' to well-known dealers.
-The owner, Mark Donoghue, hoped to sell the Dalek for £50,000 but it remained unsold having been unable to persuade the dealers to part with their cash.
+In May 2011 the complete Dalek made a surprise reappearance on TV as part of Channel 4’s Four Rooms TV series.
+The show sees four sellers hoping to sell their ‘gems’ to well-known dealers.
+The owner hoped to sell the Dalek for £50,000 but it remained unsold having been unable to persuade the dealers to part with their cash.
 It was still in good in condition and obviously well cared for over the years since its last appearance.

 The Skirt